Mason Jar Apothecary Jar

 Get creative — what about spray painting a plastic animal to use as a top?

-BTW, you don’t have to use a mason jar — you could use a recycled pickle jar!
+BTW, you don’t have to use a mason jar — you could use a recycled pasta or pickle jar!

 This do-it-yourself apothecary jar would look cute displaying just about anything, like cereal or craft supplies, but I decided to fill mine with lollipops.